startreedata/thirdeye/README.md

 If you have MySQL 8.0 installed, run `scripts/db-setup.sh`.
 This script uses the `root` user to create the database and tables.

-Alternatively, you can use docker to launch mysql.
-Simply execute `scripts/mysql-docker-start.sh`

 ### Build with Maven

 ThirdEye is a maven project and uses standard maven commands.